ucplatform/TeamsDirectRouting-SelfServiceProvisioning/README.md

 Each Custom Domain becomes active by adding a single User account (HALO.EnterpriseVoice) to each domain and assign the User account with a Microsoft License (E1,E3,E5) The licenses do not require voice.
 These accounts cannot be removed and must remain licensed

+HALO then configures the Voice Routing Polices based on the countries you have numbers in.
+Using example 1 above it would make 3 policies for the US only, using example 2 it would make 6 policies, 3 for France and 3 for the US

 The below script Adds Users, Assigns Licenses, Adds Voice Polices then Adds Emergency Policies for the Regions and Countries your company is Active in

 **Script Link:** https://github.com/ucplatform/TeamsDirectRouting-SelfServiceProvisioning/blob/main/TDR-UserCreationLicensingAndTeamsVoiceSettings.ps1